 Grilled Corn on the Cob with Herb Butter

-- 6 large ears fresh corn on the cob (preferably organic, see links below)
+- 4 large ears fresh corn on the cob preferably organic, see links below

 - Start by making your butter.
-You can mix it by hand in small bowl or whirl it together in the small bowl of a food processor.
+Be sure it's a room temperature before you start.
+If it's cold, place in the microwave on a very low heat setting for 15-20 seconds until soft, but do not melt it.
 Combine butter through salt (if using) until smooth.
-Refrigerate until serving.
-Let it stand a little while at room temperature so it spreads on easily while the corn is hot.
+If using at a later time, refrigerate until before serving.
+Let it stand a little while at room temperature so it spreads easily while the corn is hot.

 - To clean corn, peel husks back like a banana peel.
 Strip off the corn silk and discard.
 A soft toothbrush works great to clean off the silk.
 Trim end if needed with a sharp knife.